Muzihuzi/Muzihuzi/README.md

   ## I am ...
   Jeongmin Park\
-  who is the student developer
+  who is the student developer\
+  who is crazy at JS
 </details>

 <details>